Revolverlution

 Revolverlution is the eighth studio album by American hip hop group Public Enemy, released July 23, 2002 on Koch Records in the United States.
 The album debuted at number 110 on the U.S. Billboard 200 chart.
 Upon its release, it received generally positive reviews from most music critics, based on an aggregate score of 65/100 from Metacritic.
+Track number 3 was recorded at Maritime Hall in San Francisco, CA by Nick Baker.